MakeMoneyOnly/Meqenet/docs/Stage 1 - Foundation/08-Architecture.md

 ports.
 This provides a robust and automated service registry directly within our orchestration platform.

+### 3.6 Cross-Cutting Architectural Patterns

+#### 3.6.1 Idempotency

+To prevent data corruption and inconsistent state from duplicate requests (e.g., due to network retries), all state-modifying endpoints (especially those in the `payments-service`) **MUST** be idempotent.
+This is achieved by requiring clients to generate and send a unique `Idempotency-Key` in the header of `POST`, `PUT`, and `PATCH` requests.
+The server will store the result of the first successful request for a given key and return this cached response for any subsequent requests with the same key.

+#### 3.6.2 Caching

+To ensure high performance and reduce load on backend services, a distributed caching layer (e.g., Redis) **MUST** be implemented.
+This cache will be used for:

+- **Read-heavy flows:** Caching product catalog data, merchant details, and other frequently accessed, non-critical data in the `merchant-service` and `marketplace-service`.
+- **Session Management:** Storing session data to reduce database load.
+- **Rate Limiting:** Caching request counts for rate-limiting implementations in the API Gateway.

 ## 4. Cross-Cutting Concerns

 These concerns are managed centrally but apply to all services within the ecosystem: